ian-joshua/Online-Sales-Analysis-Dashboard-Exercise/README.md

 100% of clothing products were paid with a debit card, and 100% of sports products were paid with a credit card.

-'Nike Air Force 1', 'Hanes Comfort Soft T-shirt', 'Gap Essential Crewneck T-Shirt' and 'Spalding NBA Street Basketball' were the top selling products.
+'Nike Air Force 1', 'Hanes Comfort Soft T-shirt', 'Gap Essential Crewneck T-Shirt' and 'Spalding NBA Street Basketball' were the top selling products in Asia.

 Although the sales volume was mostly consistent, the total sales revenue in Asia experienced an overall decline from Jan to Aug.